meilisearch/meilisearch/milli/src/update/word_prefix_pair_proximity_docids/readme.md

 ## What is WordPrefixPairProximityDocids?
 The word-prefix-pair-proximity-docids database is a database whose keys are of the form (`word`, `prefix`, `proximity`) and the values are roaring bitmaps of the documents which contain `word` followed by another word starting with `prefix` at a distance of `proximity`.

-The prefixes present in this database are only those that correspond to many different words present in the documents.
+The prefixes present in this database are only those that correspond to many different words in the documents.

 ## How is it created/updated? (simplified version)
 To compute it, we have access to (mainly) two inputs: